OWASP/www-chapter-reading/index.md

 So, why wait?
 [Join us](https://www.meetup.com/OWASP-Reading-Chapter/) today!

-[Ramesh Krishnasagar](mailto:ramesh.krishnasagar@owasp.org) and [Shweta Choudhaha](mailto:shweta.choudaha@owasp.org) (chapter leaders) are here to assist you with anything regarding our Reading Chapter.
+[Ramesh Krishnasagar](mailto:ramesh.krishnasagar@owasp.org) are here to assist you with anything regarding our Reading Chapter.

 ## Our channels
 * Connect with us on [Facebook](https://www.facebook.com/OWASPReading)